-TOUR SCHEDULE AND DETAILS Saturday, March 4: PHOENIX ARRIVAL Arrive in Phoenix, Arizona.
+Contact Southwest Seminars (www.southwestseminars.org) 505-466-2775 southwestseminar@aol.com Southwest Seminars 219 Ojo de la Vaca Santa Fe, NM 87508 Saturday, February 24: PHOENIX ARRIVAL Arrive in Phoenix, Arizona.
 Dinner and program orientation.
-Overnight in Phoenix.
-(D) Sunday, March 5: PLATFORM MOUNDS We'll visit Pueblo Grande, one of the largest and best-preserved Hohokam platform mound sites in the Phoenix Basin, with a special tour led by Dr. Todd Bostwick.
+Overnight in Phoenix Hilton Airport.
+Sunday, February 25: PLATFORM MOUNDS We'll visit one of the largest and best preserved Hohokam platform mound sites in the Phoenix Basin, Pueblo Grande, with a special tour led by Dr. Todd Bostwick.
 We'll then head southeast to the Casa Grande site, where Dr. Douglas Craig will join us for an intimate exploration of this major platform site in the Hohokam core region.
 Overnight in Tucson at Lodge on the Desert.
-(B, L, D) Monday, March 6: LOWER SAN PEDRO We'll spend the day on a trip up the Lower San Pedro River valley, exploring sites that tell a clear story of the migration and interaction of Ancestral Pueblo people with local residents.
+Monday, February 26: LOWER SAN PEDRO We'll spend the day on a trip up the Lower San Pedro River valley, exploring sites that tell a clear story of the migration and interaction of ancestral Puebloans with local residents.
 Many of the sites we'll visit are on private land and inaccessible at other times.
 Bernard Siquieros, Curator of Education at the Tohono O'odham Cultural Center and Museum, will join us for the day.
 Overnight in Tucson, Lodge on the Desert.
-(B, L, D) Tuesday, March 7: ARIZONA STATE MUSEUM (AND MORE) Tuesday will be another day exploring evidence of the precontract migration of Ancestral Pueblo people into southern Arizona.
-We'll first stop at the Arizona State Museum in Tucson, where Dr. Patrick Lyons will treat us to a special behind-the-scenes tour and give us more insight into the Kayenta migration that resulted in what we see as Salado.
-We'll then continue on towards Safford, stopping at sites such as Nine Mile Ruin, Goat Hill, and Spear Ranch.
-Overnight in Safford.
-(B, L, D) Wednesday, March 8: MILLS COLLECTION (AND MORE) We'll begin the morning with a visit to Eastern Arizona College in Thatcher to view some of the incredible Salado materials in the Mills Collection on display there.
+Tuesday, February 27: ARIZONA STATE MUSEUM (AND MORE) Tuesday will be another day exploring evidence of pre-contract ancestral Puebloan immigration into southern Arizona.
+We'll first stop at the Arizona State Museum in Tucson where Dr. Patrick Lyons will treat us to a special behind-the-scenes tour and give us more insight into the Kayenta migration that resulted in what we see as Salado.
+We'll then head east to Safford, stopping at sites such as Nine Mile Ruin, Goat Hill, and Spear Ranch.
+Overnight in Thatcher, SpringHill Suites by Marriott.
+Wednesday, February 28: MILLS COLLECTION (AND MORE) We'll begin the morning with a visit to Eastern Arizona College in Thatcher to view some of the incredible Salado materials in the Mills Collection.
 From there, we'll drive by the gridded garden sites in the area, and travel along a portion of the migration routes Kayenta immigrant families walked to reach Safford, the San Pedro, and other destinations in the Hohokam region.
 We will visit Gila Pueblo and sites such as Besh-ba-gowah that served as "gateway" communities linking the northern and southern Southwest in the San Carlos and Globe area.
-Overnight in Globe.
-(B, L, D) Thursday, March 9: TONTO CLIFF DWELLINGS Our last day will feature a visit to the lower and upper ruins at Tonto Cliff Dwellings, an impressive site on the landscape that was almost certainly settled by immigrant populations.
+Overnight in Globe at Copper Best Western.
+Thursday, March 1: TONTO CLIFF DWELLINGS Our last day will feature a visit to both the lower and upper ruins at Tonto Cliff Dwellings, an impressive site on the landscape that was almost certainly settled by immigrant populations.
 After lunch we'll stop at Cline Terrance, and then another scenic drive along the rugged Apache Trail that follows the Salt River will return us to Phoenix for a farewell dinner.
-Overnight in Phoenix.
-(B, L, D) Friday, March 10: PHOENIX DEPARTURE Depart from Phoenix anytime after breakfast.
-(B) Itinerary subject to change This study program includes:
+Overnight in Phoenix Hilton Airport.
+Friday, March 2: PHOENIX DEPARTURE Depart from Phoenix anytime after breakfast.